 - Provide preventive clinical dental services to children twice annually every six months:

-- Provide Basic Screening Surveys (BSS) to evaluate for untreated decay, check for oral cancer, report any signs of abuse or neglect, and inspect for the proper development of children’s teeth.
+- Basic Screening Surveys (BSS): assess for oral diseases, check for oral cancer, and inspect for the proper development of children & adolescents teeth.

-- Provide take-home bags with toothbrush, floss, and toothpaste per child.
+- Oral hygiene instructions to prevent oral diseases with take home dental tools such as toothbrush, toothpaste, and floss per child/adolescent.
 Take home fluoride rinse will be provided if indicated by a high cavity rate.

 - Following bi-annual visits, we provide evaluation, advisement, and documentation of untreated dental decay and/or concerns to parent/guardian.